rohitprk/squareAPI/readme.md

 - GIT
 - Visual Studio Code or Visual Studio (if you want to deep dive in colorful code)
 - Microsoft SQL Server
-- Micoroft SQL Managment Studio or any Other Sql Server Client
+- Microsoft SQL Management Studio or any Other Sql Server Client
 - Docker Desktop (To run docker images)
 - Postman (kind of optional, to test WebAPI)
 ---